Keane's 'brave' comments 'a nice thing' - Sykes

 "There shouldn't be any backlash.
 If there was I haven't seen anything.
 For me it was all positive and, like I say, well pleased."

-Sykes is part of Republic manager Stephen Kenny's squad for Wednesday's friendly against Latvia, followed by their opening World Cup qualifier against holders France in Dublin on Monday.
+Sykes is part of Republic manager Stephen Kenny's squad for Wednesday's friendly against Latvia, followed by their opening Euro 2024 qualifier against world champions France in Dublin on Monday.

 "I want to play minutes, whether that be a friendly or a qualifier.
 For me the most important thing is getting back on the pitch and building up as many caps as possible.